Daniel M. Frost: Later life

 Following the war, Frost became a farmer on his land near St. Louis.
-His second wife died in the early 1870s and Frost later married a third time in 1880, this time to a young widow Catherine Cates (1840-1900) with two children.
+His second wife died in the early 1870s and Frost later married a third time in 1880, this time to a young widow Catherine Cates (1840–1900) with two children.
 The couple had two children of their own.
 In 1875, Frost's daughter Jane Graham married Sir Lewis Molesworth, 11th Baronet.

 General Frost spend much of his time in his later years simultaneously explaining: to Unionists that in May 1861 he had not engaged in pro-Confederate plotting, and to ex-Confederates that he had not deserted from the Confederate States Army in 1863.
 While Frost wrote many post-war articles attempting to explain his contradictory actions during the American Civil War, his memoirs do not address the Civil War period.
+From 1891 to 1892 he was president of the Aztec Club of 1847.

 Death and legacy

 At the age of 77, Frost died at Hazelwood, his estate in what is now Berkeley, Missouri (suburban St. Louis).
 He is interred at Calvary Cemetery, Section 18.

-Saint Louis University named its main campus "The Frost Campus" to honor the General after his daughter Mrs. Harriet Frost Fordyce contributed $1,000,000 to the University in 1962.
+Saint Louis University named its main campus "The Frost Campus" to honor the General after his daughter Mrs. Harriet Frost Fordyce contributed $1,000,000 to the university in 1962.
 Ironically, part of the Frost Campus covers the former "Camp Jackson" militia encampment site.